 Monitoring, Measuring, and Reporting

-By identifying all suppliers, companies can monitor, measure, and report ongoing progress in improving supplier compliance and performance over time.
+By identifying all suppliers, companies can monitor, measure, and report ongoing progress in improving supplier compliance and performance over time — generating the documented, auditable evidence base required for LkSG annual due diligence reports, CSDDD compliance records, and CSRD Scope 3 supply chain disclosures.

 2. Define Supplier Human Rights, Social, and Environmental Performance Requirements

-It is important for businesses to define and communicate their human rights, social, and environmental performance requirements to their suppliers.
-When setting these requirements, they should be based on legislation, standards, and a company’s internal values and policies.
-Examples of requirement-defining legislation and standards include the United Nations’ Guiding Principles on Business and Human Rights, the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work, Organisation for Economic Co-operation and Development (OECD), the EC Directive on Corporate Sustainability, and the German Supply Chain Act (GSCA).
+Once suppliers are identified, businesses must define and communicate clear human rights, social, and environmental performance requirements to their supplier network.
+These requirements should be grounded in applicable legislation, internationally recognized standards, and the company’s own values and policies.
+In 2025–2026, the most relevant requirement-defining frameworks include: the United Nations’ Guiding Principles on Business and Human Rights (UNGPs), the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work, the OECD Guidelines for Multinational Enterprises, the EU CSDDD, the German Supply Chain Act (LkSG), and CSRD’s European Sustainability Reporting Standards (ESRS).
+Defining requirements against these frameworks ensures your supplier code of conduct is credible, regulatory-aligned, and defensible in the event of regulatory scrutiny.

-Communication of your performance requirements can be done through a sustainability policy or code of conduct that outlines specific social responsibility and sustainability expectations and requirements.
-Dedicate resources such as training to help your suppliers understand and meet your expectations.
-Regular communication of results and continuous monitoring of supplier performance also support a more sustainable supply chain.
+Communicate your performance requirements through a formal sustainability policy or supplier code of conduct that outlines specific human rights, social responsibility, and environmental expectations.
+Dedicate resources — including supplier training and capacity-building — to help suppliers understand and meet your expectations.
+Regular performance communication and ongoing monitoring of supplier compliance support a more resilient and sustainable supply chain, and satisfy the continuous monitoring obligations of both LkSG and CSDDD.

 3. Assess the Impact on Your Supply Chain

-Businesses need to assess the human rights, social, and environmental impacts of their suppliers and include identifying potential risks and areas of concern.
-Examples of actions by a business that has a high risk on your supply chain could be:
+With performance requirements defined, businesses must assess the human rights, social, and environmental impacts of their suppliers — identifying potential risks and areas of concern that require prioritized attention.
+Examples of high-impact actions by suppliers that elevate your supply chain risk profile include:

 - Unsafe working conditions,